eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 Micro RTPS Agent
 ================

-*Micro RTPS Agent* acts as a server between DDS Network and *Micro RTPS Clients*.
+*Micro RTPS Agent* acts as a server between the DDS Network and *Micro RTPS Clients*.
 *Micro RTPS Agents* receive messages containing Operations from Clients.
-Agents keep track of the Clients and the *Micro RTPS Entities* they create.
+Agents keep track of the *Clients* and the *Micro RTPS Entities* they create.
-The Agent uses the Entities to interact with DDS Global Data Space on behalf of the Client.
+The Agent uses the Entities to interact with the DDS Global Data Space on behalf of the *Client*.

 The communication between a *Micro RTPS Client* and a *Micro RTPS Agent* will support several transport, but currently only UDP.
 While running *Micro RTPS Agent* will attend any received request from your *Micro RTPS Clients*.